Interviews with current Economics students

 Incoming students who are new to UMass are eligible to declare Economics as their primary major when entering UMass.
 (See below for UMass admissions information.)

 Current UMass Amherst students who want to major or minor in Economics should follow the procedures outlined below to gain admittance to the program.
-Please note: non-majors cannot schedule an appointment with an advisor through Navigate.
-You can request an appointment by submitting the Statement of Interest below.

 Students interested in the Economics major or minor, please follow these steps:

 1. Consider if Economics is right for you.
 This is a rigorous, math-intensive program, which may not appeal to all students.
 Students who pursue the Economics major should be prepared to complete two levels of calculus, two intermediate theory courses, and at least one statistics course by the end of their sophomore year.
 All students who declare Economics as their primary major, who enter in Fall 2018 or later must complete the 3 course International and Intercultural requirement, described on number 11 on our Econ major page.

 2. Meet with an Economics Peer advisor.
 The peer advisors can help you consider the major, answer your questions, and let you know what being an Economics Primary, Secondary or Minor might be like for you.
 You can attend their drop in hours Monday - Thursday when classes are in session, in person in 221 Crotty Hall.

 - Mondays: 10am - 4:30pm

 - Tuesdays: 10am - noon and 2:30 - 4:30pm

 - Wednesdays: 10am - noon and 12:30 - 3:30pm